aar2dee2/ButterBeer/tomorrow.md

 1. After successful login, redirect to Feed not the homepage showing currently (which is similar to homepage when logged out) - done

-2. Create button for new post on the Feed page
+2. Create button for new post on the Feed page - done

 3. Changes in Feed and DinePost
       - user_id should be passed to the DinePost changeset function when creating a new DinePost